bearmentor-community/template/README.md

   - [`node-express-realworld`](https://github.com/gothinkster/node-express-realworld-example-app)
 - [React.js Boilerplate](https://reactboilerplate.com)
 - [Express application generator](https://expressjs.com/en/starter/generator.html)
+- and other related repos

+They're great, but not as we expected:

+- No complete process from ideation and design to implementation of frontend and backend.
+- Might be too little or too big for a starter kit.
+- Some of the important development tools are not setup.
+- Missing practices on various configuration, integration, and deployment.
+- Often too slow to build.

-Instead of taking different programming ecosystem at once, Template is made to be highly opiniated for just around JavaScript and Node.js because the main goal is to be a quick starter kit for new professional developers.
+Then instead of taking different programming languages at once, Template is made to be highly opiniated for just around JavaScript and Node.js ecosystem.
+Because the main goal is to be a quick starter kit for **new** professional developers, especially who we teach frequently.

-> 🚧 TypeScript and Deno might be later
+> 🚧 TypeScript and Deno might come later

 ## Features